-Jakarta as the capital city of the Republic of Indonesia is the city with the largest population in Indonesia, which is 10.748.230 people in 2022.
-The increase in population due to urbanization will be followed by an increase in transportation needs for mobility, which is one of the main factors of air pollution.
-According to Air Quality Index (IQAir) data in 2023, Jakarta was ranked first several times in the list of countries with the highest air pollution levels in the world.
-Air pollution can cause human health problems, especially the respiratory tract and also has a negative impact on the environment.3 Exhaust emissions from motor vehicles contribute 70-80% of total air pollution, while those from industry only contribute 20-30%.4 Approximately, 60% of Jakarta residents suffer from respiratory problems caused by poor air quality in Jakarta.5
+Jakarta as the capital city of the Republic of Indonesia is the city with the largest population in Indonesia, which is 10.748.230 people in 2022 ^{1.} The increase in population due to urbanization will be followed by an increase in transportation needs for mobility, which is one of the main factors of air pollution ^{2.} According to Air Quality Index (IQAir) data in 2023, Jakarta was ranked first several times in the list of countries with the highest air pollution levels in the world.
+Air pollution can cause human health problems, especially the respiratory tract and also has a negative impact on the environment ^{3.} Exhaust emissions from motor vehicles contribute 70-80% of total air pollution, while those from industry only contribute 20-30% ^{4.} Approximately, 60% of Jakarta residents suffer from respiratory problems caused by poor air quality in Jakarta ^{5.}

 A significant increase in the number of motorized vehicles has the potential to drive economic growth, but it can also create environmental problems such as noise, congestion, and air pollution.
-Therefore, transportation plays an important role in strategic issues such as economy, climate change, and health because it is the source of air pollution in cities Air pollution triggers negative impacts on public health, the environment, and economic issues, requiring decision makers to control pollution at the source through implemented policies.8 In terms of health, air pollution can cause direct harm that may occur suddenly, acutely, chronically, subclinically, and with symptoms.9 without Air pollution transportation was responsible for 3,5 million premature deaths in 2017, primarily linked to infections, diabetes, cardiovascular respiratory diseases, lung infections, obstructive disorders, and cancer.
-10 In accordance with the plan to unify transportation and land use planning, one of the policies being implemented by the DKI Jakarta Provincial Government is the development of Transit-Oriented Development (TOD) areas to reduce dependence on private vehicles.9 of TOD in the Jakarta metropolitan area is still in its early stages.
-The advantages of Transit-Oriented Development extend beyond promoting public transit usage and decreasing reliance on automobiles; they also encompass stimulating regional economic growth, enhancing environmental quality, and improving amenities. $to^{13}$ community According implementation of TOD in major world cities has an influence in attracting and increasing many passengers to use public transportation.
+Therefore, transportation plays an important role in strategic issues such as economy, climate change, and health because it is the source of air pollution in cities.
+Air pollution triggers negative impacts on public health, the environment, and economic issues, requiring decision makers to control pollution at the source through implemented policies.
+In terms of health, air pollution can cause direct harm that may occur suddenly, acutely, chronically, subclinically, and with or without symptoms?
+Air pollution from transportation was responsible for 3,5 million premature deaths in 2017, primarily linked to respiratory infections, diabetes, cardiovascular diseases, lung infections, obstructive disorders, and cancer.
+Io.
+In accordance with the plan to unify transportation and land use planning, one of the policies being implemented by the DKI Jakarta Provincial Government is the development of Transit-Oriented Development (TOD) areas to reduce dependence on private vehicles?

+The TOD approach is particularly relevant given the high levels of congestion and air pollution in Jakarta 10.
+Based on research by 11, the implementation of TOD in the Jakarta metropolitan area is still in its early stages.
+The advantages of Transit-Oriented Development extend beyond promoting public transit usage and decreasing reliance on automobiles; they also encompass stimulating regional economic growth, enhancing environmental quality, and improving community amenities 12.
+According to 13 the implementation of TOD in major world cities has an influence in attracting and increasing many passengers to use public transportation 14.
 But in reality, based on data from the DKI Jakarta Provincial Government in 2019, 78,3% of Jakarta residents still tend to use private vehicles rather than public transportation.